kiryteo/kiryteo.github.io/_posts/2018-3-26-SoK-Status-report.md

 tags: ['KDE','Season of KDE','Kdenlive']
 ---

-Here, I have added the technical details of the SoK work.
+Here, I have added the technical details for the SoK work.

 Project Name: Improve on monitor controls for image transformations in Kdenlive